CyberMiles/web3-cmt.js/docs/api/governance.md

 web3.cmt.governance.vote(voteObject [, callback])
 ```

 Vote on proposals of making changes to the system state.
+JSON RPC method: `cmt_vote`.

 Here are some use cases:

 - Vote to change system wide parameters such as the system inflation rate.
 - Vote to accept new native libraries for ENI.